liming-liu/distortion_hotmap/README.md

 # distortion_hotmap
 ## Utility
-To visulize the lattice distortion after the geometric optimization or along a dynamic trajectory.
+To visulize the lattice distortion after the geometric optimization or along a dynamic trajectory. \\
-Structure file in `vasp` format.
+Input structure file in `vasp` format, output `CHGCAR` like files which can be visualized by `VESTA`.

 ## Flow chart
 1. Data of two corresponding `POSCAR`s